mikastamm/faster-skyrim-whisper-base.en/README.md

-# Whisper-base.en Finetune for Skyrim Terminology
+# whisper-base.en Finetune for Skyrim Terminology

 This is a CTranslate2-format finetune of whisper-base.en that improves transcription of fantasy names and terms from Skyrim while maintaining general English accuracy.